 The Dynafit TLT Speedfit and TLT Speed bindings are not for everyone.
-There is no forward pressure in the heel, toe alignment tabs or dynamic toe piece rotation as found on the Radical models or on some of the competition.
+There is no forward pressure in the heel, no toe alignment tabs or dynamic toe piece rotation as found on the Radical models or on some of the competition.
 Also, as pointed out above, the Speed series use a fixed vertical heel release value of 8.
 You can still set the rotational heel release value, but the fixed vertical release is definitely not for everyone.

 The Speed models are dedicated touring bindings for skiers less concerned about the latest tech and more concerned about simple reliability.
 Think fewer moving parts and ease of use.
 Although we did not use brakes for our testing, brakes are available for both the Speedfit and Speed.

 It’s nice to see simplicity playing a role in design, nonetheless the devil’s advocate might counter, “Why would you leave improved safety and release reliability behind?”
 Well, the luddite replies, “I’ve skied the basic edition for more than a decade without feeling the need for added technology; why start now?”